Troubleshooting the connector¶

 Where:

-Specifies the number of days in the past data should be fetched.
+Specifies the end of dates range (in UTC timezone) for which data should be fetched.

 This stored procedure returns the following data in tabular format: